Roaches cross-validation case study

 library(tibble)

-This notebook demonstrates cross-validation model comparison and cross-validation predictive checking of models.
+This case study demonstrates cross-validation model comparison, and posterior and cross-validation predictive checking of models.
 Furthermore the notebook demonstrates how to use integrated PSIS-LOO with varying intercept (“random effect”) models.

 Load data